What are policy citations and how can I use them?

 Showcase societal impact

-Evidence how your research is helping to address real-world challenges or inform public debate. -
+Demonstrate how your work contributes to solving real-world challenges or informing public debate. -

-Highlight practical applications of your research to strengthen grant proposals, REF submissions, or institutional reporting. -
+Highlight practical applications of your research for REF submissions, grant proposals, or institutional reporting. -

-Track how and where your work is cited in non-academic contexts. -
+Track how and where your work is referenced in policy literature. -

 Identify engagement opportunities

-Spot government bodies or policy organisations referencing your work—potential leads for collaboration, consultancy, or public engagement.
+Discover which organisations are citing your research—potential leads for collaboration, consultancy, or engagement.

 How can I access policy citation metrics?